 Tips for saving time in natural hair care.

 My prince, Deuce is a month old this week.
-(More pics here) Life with a newborn, you have small intervals of time to do everyday task.
+(More pics here) Life with a newborn, you have small intervals of time to do everyday tasks.
 Sometimes, I have to choose what’s more important sleep or food.
-With that said I have had to be very creative in thoroughly cleansing my thick and long natural hair and protective styling in those allotted time intervals.
+With that said I have had to be very creative in thoroughly cleansing my thick and long natural hair and protective styling in those allotted time slots.

 Here are some methods/techniques used to simplify my natural hair regimen.